Here is a look at the life of John Boehner, former Speaker of the U.S. House of Representatives.

 2008 - Defeats Nick Von Stein (D) and wins re-election to the House with 68% of the vote.

-2010 - Defeats Justin Coussoule (D) and wins re-election to the House.
+2010 - Defeats Justin Coussoule (D) and wins re-election to the House with 66% of the vote.

 November 17, 2010 - Republicans unanimously pick Boehner to be speaker of the House.